shinyuta/Module-5-UMN/README.md

 ### Installation

 There is no installation required, this app utilises harcoded html, css and javascript.
+It is also deployed live at https://shinyuta.github.io/Module-5-UMN/

 ### Credits